VJYK/namaste-react/README.md

 - Support specific browser and its vesrion
 - Country specific browser and its version also

 React Hooks
--Normal Javascript utility function -useState()-Superpowerful State Variables in react,it maintain state of our component -useEffect()-
+- Normal Javascript utility function
+- useState()-Superpowerful State Variables in react,it maintain state of our component
+- useEffect()-

+Higher Order Component
+- HOC is function which takes a component as argument and return a component.